-- Additional signage shall be used to identify specific hazards e.g. Grid Mesh removal, Falling Objects, Hot Work, Excavation, Workers Above, or Crane Slew Zone etc; - Barricading should have signage at least every 6 metres identifying its use; - Information tags shall be in place on all sides of barricading, detailing works in progress and a contact name and contact details of the supervisor (i.e. radio channel, phone number) - Exclusion zones shall be barricaded without an entry point and appropriate signage attached (e.g. Exclusion Zone, Do Not Enter; Drop Zone, Do Not Enter);
+- Additional signage shall be used to identify specific hazards e.g. Grid Mesh removal, Falling Objects, Hot Work, Excavation, Workers Above, or Crane Slew Zone etc; - Barricading should have tags identifying its use where this is not obvious; - Information tags shall be in place on all sides of barricading, detailing works in progress and a contact name and contact details of the supervisor (i.e. radio channel, phone number) - Exclusion zones shall be barricaded without an entry point and appropriate signage attached (e.g. Exclusion Zone, Do Not Enter; Drop Zone, Do Not Enter);